bartvanhoey/FunctionalCSharp/README.md

 ### Zip

 Zip in FP is the operation of paring up the elements of two parallel lists into a single list.

+## Clean Code

+Keep functions small
+Don't repeat yourself
+Do one thing
+Avoid side-effects
+Functions should not accept more than 3 parameters